top of page

 By the way, Gabe wasn’t wearing headphones in either of the short video clips of him in loud sound environments.

-Insights from lived-experience like these directly from autistic individuals and parents provide a glimpse inside the autistic mind, and their motivations, and behaviors.
-For parents of non-speaking children, parents who lay awake at night for years wondering what their child feels and thinks and wants, these real-life glimpses can provide tips and clues.
+Insights from lived experience, like these, directly from autistic individuals and parents, provide a glimpse inside the autistic mind, their motivations, and behaviors.
+For parents of non-speaking children, parents who lie awake at night for years, wondering what their child feels and thinks and wants, these real-life glimpses can provide tips and clues.

 Maybe that’s what I need to do for my autistic child!
 Take him to concerts!